Amene-Gafsi/NoHateZone/README.md

 ## **Questions**
- - Do we need a seperate model for multi-class classification (check HateMM)?--
+ - Multi-class classification ?--
  - How to split the data into training, validation and test?--
- - Fine-tuning whisper?--
+## **Important Questions**
- - What should we do with the text in the frames, should we only remove subtitles which distort the images?
+ - What should we do with the text in the frames, should we only remove subtitles which distort the images? (because ViT processes them better?)
+ - Should we use Fine-Tuned Bert instead of DistillBert?

 ## **TO-DO**